noteed/actions/README.md

 - it builds an HTML page using Nix,
 - push it to [GitHub Pages](https://noteed.github.io/actions/),
+- cache the result to a Backblaze B2 bucket,
 - save the result to a Backblaze B2 bucket.

 The name of the Backblaze B2 bucket is `noteed-actions` and the bucket is